About the AEJ

 Pre-registration is necessary for all meetings – by email to email@example.com.

 A fee of £25 is charged to cover the cost of a light lunch and drinks – £10 for under-25s and free admission may be extended to students on a discretionary basis.

-Meetings continued online throughout the coronavirus pandemic of 2020-21 and the AEJ UK hopes to resume regular in person meetings at London’s Regent’s University, our regular host, when possible in relation to the Covid pandemic.
+Meetings continued online throughout the coronavirus pandemic of 2020-21 and resumed as regular in person meetings at London’s Regent’s University, our host, in 2022.

 Please see Events for the range of our guests who have shaped our political, economic and social world over more than 50 years – newsmakers, politicians, diplomats, economists, analysts, and commentators.

 Latest AEJ UK News

 It is with deep regret that the AEJ UK notes the death of Margaret (Maggi) Hughes.Margaret was a journalist for more than 30 years, mainly […]

 For two years the covid pandemic dominated our news, shocking us with the impact of its spread and the variation in policy responses from different […]

 The AEJ UK is part of a professional network of journalists and specialists active across Europe, independent of any institutional or political group and recognised […]